Table of Contents

 1. Zero Rating will be a Thing

-Zero rating is the process of setting a specific service or product, such as YouTube videos, and saying that particular service doesn’t count towards your data allotment.
+Zero-rating is the process of setting a specific service or product, such as YouTube videos, and saying that a particular service doesn’t count towards your data allotment.
 You may be thinking this all sounds familiar.
-You’re right because not so long ago many tech companies were fighting to create net neutrality rules that prevented this.
-But then At&t started zero rating it’s new DirecTV Now service.
+You’re right because not so long ago, many tech companies were fighting to create net neutrality rules that prevented this.
+But then At&t started zero-rating it’s new DirecTV Now service.

-What this means is that At&t customers can stream as much video from DirecTV Now as the want without burning through their data limits.
-The FCC smelled something fishy and accused At&t of violating net neutrality rules by doing this.
-However, Trump’s FCC appointees will most likely dismantle those net neutrality rules creating little resistance to companies looking to zero rate specific services.
+This means that At&t customers can stream as much video from DirecTV Now as they want without burning through their data limits.
+The FCC smelled something fishy and accused AT&T of violating net neutrality rules by doing this.
+However, Trump’s FCC appointees will most likely dismantle those net neutrality rules creating little resistance to companies looking to zero-rate specific services.

 2. Video Throttling